4c3x5u/portfolio_goteam/README.md

 7. In order to run either the frontend or the backend, you must provide some environment variables. *dotenv* is installed on both projects, so you can just create a *.env* file in both the *frontend* and the backend folders, and declare the environment variables within them.
 For a list of required environment variables, please see the *.env-sample* file in each folder.

 ### The Backend
-> I prefer using [pipenv](https://pypi.org/project/pipenv/) for virtual environments and a *Pipfile* for dependencies.
-However, I have included a *requirements.txt* file inside the *backend* folder, so you can just use the instructions below to simply and quickly run the app.
+> I prefer using [Poetry](https://python-poetry.org/) for managing virtual environments and dependencies.
+However, I included a *requirements.txt* file inside the *backend* folder, so you can just use the instructions below to simply and quickly run the app.

 1. Inside a terminal, navigate into the backend folder.
     - `cd backend`